ThreeSixes/aprs-pi/README.md

 ## Known issues
 * Transmit functionality from the message bus is still under development.
 * We use a pre-compiled `tnc-server` binary because compiling the Go application fails in Alpine due to build chain issues.
 I will attempt to get building from source working again.

+## Application notes
+* The KISS TNC server port will be exposed on your Raspberry Pi as `6700` by default, or whatever you set `TNC_LISTEN_PORT` to in the `.env` file.
+The containers inside the Docker network still use the default TCP `6700`.
+* The default MQTT topic APRS messages are recieved on is `aprs/rx`.
+Messages will be transmitted from `aprs/tx`.
+If you adjust the `MQTT_TOPIC_PREFIX` in the `.env` just replace `aprs` with whatever you topic prefix you set.
+The `rx` and `tx` endpoints will be unchanged.
+* An MQTT server such as Mosquitto can be run on the Raspberry Pi along with this application.
+I didn't include an MQTT server in the `docker-compose.yml` because I already have one running on my network.
+I did include an alternative docker-compose and dotenv dist file named `docker-compose-mosquitto.yml` and `dotenv-mosquitto.dist` which will also fire up a MQTT server on the Raspberry Pi.
+The `dotenv-mosquitto.dist` file should be copied to `.env` and customized as-needed.
+To use the Docker Compose file that provides the Mosquitto MQTT server just add `-f docker-compose-mosquitto.yml` to the `docker-compose up` command you're using to start the stack.
+When enabled Mosquitto exposes the `MQTT_SERVER_PORT` as defined in the `.env` file on the Raspberry Pi for MQTT clients to use.

 ## Acknowledgements
 * Bob Bruninga, WB4APR for creating the [APRS protocol](http://www.aprs.org)